 The vagina-specific proteome

 The vagina is the most exterior part of the female reproductive tract.
 It consists of an elastic muscular tube lined with a lumenal mucosa that extends from the vulva to the uterine cervix and functions as a receiver of male gametes (sperm) and an exit channel for menstrual flows and the infant during childbirth.
 The mucosa of the vaginal canal consists of a folded non-keratinized and glycogenated squamous epithelium.
-The mucosa and other parts of the vagina undergo continous transformation according to female sex hormone levels.
-Transcriptome analysis shows that 73% (n=14401) of all human proteins (n=19670) are expressed in the vagina and 91 of these genes show an elevated expression in vagina compared to other tissue types.
+The mucosa and other parts of the vagina undergo continuous transformation according to female sex hormone levels.
+Transcriptome analysis shows that 70% (n=14050) of all human proteins (n=20090) are expressed in the vagina and 148 of these genes show an elevated expression in the vagina compared to other tissue types.

 The vagina transcriptome

-Distribution, on the other hand, visualizes how many genes that have, or do not have, detectable levels (NX≥1) of transcribed mRNA molecules in the vagina compared to other tissues.
+Distribution, on the other hand, visualizes how many genes have, or do not have, detectable levels (nTPM≥1) of transcribed mRNA molecules in the vagina compared to other tissues.
 As evident in Table 1, all genes elevated in vagina are categorized as:

 Table 1.
-Number of genes in the subdivided categories of elevated expression in vagina.
+The number of genes in the subdivided categories of elevated expression in vagina.

 Protein expression of genes elevated in vagina